 Corsair has set out to take advantage of the lack of strong competition at this price range with their $40 HS35 headset.
 But building a budget headset that’s supposed to stand above the crowd is easier said than done.
 There’s only so much the manufacturer can cram into such a cheap product before they start to lose profit.

 Still, this isn’t to say that it can’t be done, so let’s see how the HS35 fares when it comes to shedding off the extra features while maintaining all the essential ones.

 |Frequency range||20 Hz – 20 kHz|

 |Microphone frequency response||100 Hz – 10 kHz|

 Nevertheless, its nature as a budget solution becomes evident as soon as you grab hold of the headset.
-The construction is all-plastic and, while it doesn’t feel particularly flimsy, it certainly doesn’t feel premium either.
-The only piece of metal on the frame is inside the headband, which at least adds some durability to one of the parts that needs it the most.
+The construction is all-plastic, and while it doesn’t feel particularly flimsy, it certainly doesn’t feel premium either.
+The only piece of metal on the frame is inside the headband, which at least adds some durability to one of the parts that need it the most.

 Speaking of comfort, we have to say we’re impressed with the way Corsair has handled such an all-important aspect of this budget headset.
 As you can see in the pictures, both the earcups and the headband on the HS35 feature a rather thick layer of padding.

 This works wonders in tandem with the overall lightweight build to make this headset comfortable to wear for lengthy gaming sessions.
 This padding is also covered with a mesh fabric, which is just what we’ve been wanting to see.